How to use USEtox® characterization factors in SimaPro

 Using the characterization factors set with only the recommended characterization factors means that characterization factors for substances like metals and detergents are missing.
 The USEtox team advises to ALWAYS choose the combined set of recommended and interim characterization factors.
 Otherwise, no characterization factor is applied to the emissions of substances with high uncertainty in their fate and exposure, and consequently, these substances would be characterized with zero impact!
 Obviously, the environmental impacts of a product are underestimated this way.

 If the emission of a substance with interim characterization factors dominates the overall impact, the LCA results are highly uncertain and should be interpreted with great care.
 An example can be found in metals.
 They are all modeled with interim factors and tend to dominate the effects of organic substances with several orders of magnitude in most LCAs.
-In cases where metal impacts dominate, it makes sense to apply a sensitivity analysis based on only the recommend characterization factors to see how the results, and possibly the conclusions, change.
+In cases where metal impacts dominate, it makes sense to apply a sensitivity analysis based on only the recommended characterization factors to see how the results, and possibly the conclusions, change.
 Doing a sensitivity analysis is the only meaningful reason to exclude interim characterization factors.
 I recommend LCA practitioners to be careful in communicating results that are dominated by interim characterization factors, even though using interim characterization factors is more useful than leaving them out.

 USEtox will be improved constantly by including new chemicals, new impact routes, etc. Ongoing research is being done, for instance, within the EU-funded project TOX-TRAIN.
 If improved data become available, or the model itself is updated, current interim factors could eventually be recalculated and become recommended factors if the new information allows them to fulfill the criteria.